-- The beach here offers some great water sports at lower prices than those in the resorts – we recommend The Dive Shop in particular.
+- The beach here offers some great water sports at lower prices than those in the resorts – I recommend The Dive Shop in particular.

-3. Speightstown – Best Place in Barbados for Families
+3. Saint Peter – Best Place in Barbados for Families

-Western Barbados is a little more upmarket than the larger resorts in the South.
-With exclusivity comes peace and quiet, making this a firm favourite with families visiting the area.
-You’ll have to splurge a little, but it’s totally worth it for the unspoiled beaches, gorgeous views, and laid-back restaurants on offer.
+The west coast of Barbados is a little more upmarket than the larger resorts on the South coast.
+With exclusivity comes peace and quiet, making this a firm favorite with families visiting the area.
+You’ll have to splurge a little, but it’s totally worth it for the unspoiled beaches, gorgeous ocean views, and laid-back restaurants on offer.

-Speightstown is right at the end of the highway connecting Western Barbados with Bridgetown.
-Families will be comfortable at any of the towns and villages along the way, but Speightstown offers the best views and top hotels.
+Saint Peter is right at the end of the highway connecting Western Barbados with Bridgetown.
+Families will be comfortable in any of the towns and villages along the way, but Speightstown offers the best views and top elegant hotels.
 It’s also the perfect starting point for a road trip around the island for those that hire a rental car.

-This extravagant five-star hotel is the perfect pick for families looking to splurge on quality accommodation in Barbados!
+This extravagant five-star hotel is the perfect pick for families looking to splurge on an epic villa in Barbados!
 Rooms are beautifully decorated with traditional island designs, and the spacious outdoor pool is surrounded by sun loungers.
 The hotel is located right on the beach, so you won’t have to walk far to soak up the unique atmosphere of Speightstown.

 Things to See and Do in Speightstown: